jacobalberty/firebird-docker/README.md

 ### `ISC_PASSWORD`
 Default `sysdba` user password, if left blank a random 32 character password will be set instead.
-The password used will be placed in /var/firebird/etc/SYSDBA.password and output in the log for the container.
+The password used will be placed in /var/firebird/etc/SYSDBA.password.
+If a random password is generated then it will be in the log for the container.

+### `ISC_PASSWORD_FILE`
+If set to the path to a file then ISC_PASSWORD fill contain the contents of that file.
+This is useful for using docker secrets to manage your password.

 ## Server Architectures
 At the moment only the "Super Classic" and "Super Server" architectures are available.